 If a pupil completes this reflection time successfully they are moved back to the yellow immediately.
 If not and the behaviour continues then they will receive the next steps in the consequence hierarchy.
+Inform parents

-Reflection time in buddy class (up to 20 mins)
+Reflection time with SLT Member (up to 20 mins)